larashores/piqueserverScripts/README.md

-# PySnipScripts
+# piqueserverScripts
-Some scripts for the PySnip server running Ace of Spades classic
+Some scripts for the piqueserver server running Ace of Spades classic